 A popular set of graph partitioning benchmark instances is maintained by Walshaw~\cite{swc-acesm-04}.
 The data contains 34 graphs and solutions to the edge-bisection problem with non-connected sides and maximum imbalance values of $\epsilon=0\%$, $\epsilon=1\%$, $\epsilon=3\%$, and $\epsilon=5\%$.
 These archived solutions are the best cuts that any partitioner has found so far.
 A few of them were even proven to be optimal \cite{dfgrw-a-14}.
 Comparing against these archived solutions allows us to compare FlowCutter quality-wise against the state of the art.
 We want to stress that this state of the art was computed by a large mixture of algorithms with an even larger set of parameters that may have been chosen in instance-dependent ways.
 We compare this against a single algorithm with a single set of parameters.
 Further FlowCutter was designed for higher imbalances than 5\%.
 It was not tuned for the cases with a lower imbalance.
 FlowCutter only computes cuts with connected sides.
 We therefore filter out all graphs that are either not connected or where the archived $\epsilon=0$-solution has non-connected sides.
 Of the 34 graphs only 24 remain.
 The results are reported in Tables~\ref{tab:Walshaw-part1} and~\ref{tab:Walshaw-part2}.

-For $\epsilon=5\%$ there are only 6 graphs where FlowCutter does not match the best known cut quality.
+For $\epsilon=5\%$ there are only six graphs where FlowCutter does not match the best known cut quality.
 These are: ``144'', ``cs4'', ``m14b'', ``wave'', ``wing'', and ``wing\_nodal''.
-For three of these graphs FlowCutter finds cuts that are larger by a negligible amount of at most 5 edges.
-For the other three the cuts found are larger but are still close to the best known solutions.
-For lower imbalances the results are not quite as good but still very close to the best known solutions.
+For three of these graphs, FlowCutter finds cuts that are larger by a negligible amount of at most 5 edges.
+For the other three, the cuts found are larger but are still close to the best known solutions.
+For lower imbalances, the results are not quite as good but still very close to the best known solutions.

 In terms of running time the results are more mixed.
 Some cuts are found very quickly, while FlowCutter needs a significant amount of time on others.
 This is due to the fact that its running time is in $O(cm)$.
-If both the cut size $c$ and the edge count $m$ are large then this running time is high.
+If both, the cut size $c$ and the edge count $m$, are large, then $O(cm)$ is large.
 However, for graphs with small cuts the algorithm scales nearly linearly in the graph size.
-Note that FlowCutter does not only compute the highly balanced cuts reported in the table.